 Sarcopenia definitions

-Individuals were classified as sarcopenic or non-sarcopenic according to each individual sarcopenia definition, as published by International Working group on Sarcopenia (IWGS)(22), Baumgartner(23), European Working Group on Sarcopenia in Older People (EWGSOP1)(24), Morley(25), Delmonico(26,27), Asian Working Group on Sarcopenia (AWGS)(28) and the Foundation for the National Institutes of Health (FNIH 1&2)(29), together with the recently published revised EWGSOP2 guidelines, incorporating definitions of “confirmed” and “severe sarcopenia”.(9)(7,8) Thus 10 sarcopenia definitions were explored as the exposure.
+Individuals were classified as sarcopenic or non-sarcopenic according to each individual sarcopenia definition, as published by International Working group on Sarcopenia (IWGS)(22), Baumgartner(23), European Working Group on Sarcopenia in Older People (EWGSOP1)(24), Morley(25), Delmonico(26,27), Asian Working Group on Sarcopenia (AWGS)(28) and the Foundation for the National Institutes of Health (FNIH 1&2)(29), together with the recently published revised EWGSOP2 guidelines, incorporating definitions of “confirmed” and “severe sarcopenia”,(9) and the recent US guidelines from the Sarcopenia Definitions and Outcomes Consortium (SDOC).(7,8) Thus 11 sarcopenia definitions were explored as the exposure.
 The majority of these guidelines use thresholds derived from expert consensus, and all include a measure of appendicular lean mass.
 In all but the two data driven FNIH definitions (in which appendicular lean mass is divided by body mass index) this was incorporated as appendicular lean mass divided by height squared.
 In the earlier definitions [Baumgartner, Delmonico, FNIH1] the presence of sarcopenia is based solely on the measure of appendicular lean mass.
 In later definitions [FNIH2, IWGS, EWGSOP 1 and 2, Morley and AWGS] this is combined with the requirement for impaired strength or function, assessed through grip strength, chair stand time or gait speed.
 In EWGSOP2 “confirmed” sarcopenia was based on low DXA ALM/height2 in combination with increased chair stand time or low grip strength; additional low gait speed constituted severe sarcopenia.
-The cutpoints used in the sarcopenia definitions are demonstrated in Table 1.
+The SDOC approach dispenses with ALM entirely.
+The cut points used in the sarcopenia definitions, together with the prevalence of each definition by cohort, are demonstrated in Table 1.

 Statistical methods